 Lavanya is an art & design practitioner with a professional degree from the National Institute of Design, India (NID).
-She has been working as an Exhibition Designer for art events featuring paintings, photography, sculptures, installations & video works for established and emerging artists.
+She has been working as an Exhibition Designer for art shows with established and emerging artists.
 Her long standing belief in wellness through creative engagement for children and a passion for the arts, led her to join Artreach India.
-She is leading organizational growth through partnership building and fundraising aimed at increasing Artreach's impact and reach to a larger number of communities.
+She is leading organisational growth through partnership building and fundraising aimed at increasing Artreach's impact and reach to a larger number of communities.
 In addition to her exhibition design practice, Lavanya has worked on a number of projects across design disciplines for organisations such as INTACH, ASI, Asian Heritage Foundation (Rajeev Sethi) and The National Museum, Delhi amongst others.

 Charty was born and brought up in the UK.
 She studied Art History and English Literature at Edinburgh University, followed by a masters in Indian religions at SOAS in London.
 Her first job in Delhi was co-editor of an acclaimed hardback book about the lives of street and slum children - “If I were rain.”
 The title was taken from a painting workshop with the children of Salaam Baalak Trust.
 Charty established Artreach India as a charitable trust towards the end of her twelve years in India, so that the work she had been doing to bring art and artists into the lives of marginalised children would go on.
 She continues to be closely involved in the organisation, meeting weekly on Skype with the team in Delhi and visiting as much as possible, but always to chair Arteach’s biannual board meetings.
 In the UK she is working towards a masters in creative writing at Cambridge University.